GrzegorzOle/MSSqlLLMAPI/README.md

-# Using SQL Server with Ollama via HTTP and SQL Scripts
+# Using MSSQL Server with Ollama via HTTP and SQL Scripts

 This guide demonstrates how to integrate SQL Server (MSSQL) with the Ollama LLM API using T-SQL and HTTP requests.
 It includes configuration steps and usage patterns to make API calls directly from within SQL Server using OLE Automation.